czbiohub-sf/dashit/dashit/contrib/README.md

 5. Percent DASHed

 ### Running the Python script independently to format score_guides output
-If you ran score_guides on a batch of files, and output to a txt file (outputfile.txt), you can run the Python scripts to reformat output_file.txt into a csv named outputfile.csv (see above for structure of formatted output file)
+If you ran score_guides on a batch of files, and output to a txt file (outputfile or outputfile.txt), you can run the Python scripts to reformat outputfile/outputfile.txt into a csv named outputfile.csv (see above for structure of formatted output file)

 ```
 python DASH_csv_format.py outputfile